manuelbent/numeri-api/README.md

 }
 ```

-Save both the `apiKey` and `secret`, you'll need them for tracking and analytics.
+Save both the `apiKey` and `secret`, you'll need them for sending and retrieving events.

 ### 3. track events

-Now you can start tracking events from your application using any custom event names and properties.
+Now you can start sending events from your application using any custom event names and properties.

 ```bash
 # views